Cause of rooftop fire at Champaign Target store under investigation

-CHAMPAIGN — A rooftop fire at the Target store on North Prospect Ave. was put out in a matter of minutes Sunday night by Champaign firefighters.
+CHAMPAIGN — A rooftop fire at the Target store on North Prospect Avenue was put out in a matter of minutes Sunday night by Champaign firefighters.

 The cause of the fire, which was primarily contained to a rooftop air handling unit, is undetermined, officials said late Sunday.

-Fire crews were alerted to the fire at 2012 North Prospect Ave. by a passerby around 8 p.m.
-When they arrived, the store was evacuated and the fire was quickly extinguished.
+Fire crews were alerted to the fire at 2102 N. Prospect Ave. by a passerby around 8 p.m.
+When they arrived, the store was evacuated, and the fire was quickly extinguished.

 “Crews discovered an air handling unit on fire.
 Firefighters deployed a single hose line and quickly extinguished the fire.
 The fire did not extend beyond the roof,” the Champaign Fire Department wrote in a news release.